espocrm/documentation/docs/development/api-action.md

     {
         $name = $request->getRouteParam('name');

-        // Assuming the request GET api/v1/Hello/test/001 has been sent,
+        // Assuming the request POST api/v1/HelloWorld/someName has been sent,
         // a route parameter 'name' will equal 'someName'.

         $response->writeBody('true');